Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

-To facilitate removal and to get rid of Wasp nests is work that is best left to the professionals.
-The role of Wasp exterminator is not one that should be undertaken by an untrained and ill-equipped person.
+To facilitate removal and get rid of Wasp nests is work that is best left to the professionals.
+The role of Wasp exterminators should not be undertaken by an untrained and ill-equipped person.
 Hornet and Wasp Control services are widely available and are worthy of their Wasp nest removal costs.

 Where are Wasp and Hornet nests commonly found?

-At the beginning of spring, as the temperature begins to warm up, Wasps will generally start to make their nests.
+As the temperature begins to warm up at the beginning of spring, Wasps will generally start to make their nests.
 They will choose a location that provides a degree of seclusion and a nearby food source.
 Consequently, human living accommodation often provides a venue for the construction of new nests.
-Areas which are attractive to Wasps include:
+Areas that are attractive to Wasps include:

 - Outhouses, sheds and garages